 The Institute’s New Curriculum

-The RV Technical Institute's (the Institute) curriculum development team has mapped out exactly what will be required of techs moving forward and what training should look like.
+The RV Technical Institute's curriculum development team has mapped out exactly what will be required of techs moving forward and what training should look like.
 The team consists of 16 subject matter experts from the supplier, manufacturer, dealer and independent technician realms of the RV industry.

 “Years ago, we had a skill-based program for assessing whether technicians were properly trained.
 It’s more time consuming and expensive, but what we have heard from dealers, techs and suppliers over the past couple of years is that it’s still the best way to evaluate the necessary skills,” said Sharonne Lee, senior director of education.